hadar-simulator/hadar/docs/source/architecture/optimizer.rst

 Result
 ------

 :code:`Result` look like :code:`Study`, it has the same hierarchical structure, same element, just different naming to respect *Domain Driven Development* .
-Indeed, :code:`Result`is used as output computation, therefore we can reuse the same object.
+Indeed, :code:`Result` is used as output computation, therefore we can reuse the same object.
+:code:`Result` is the glue between optimizer and analyzer (or any else postprocessing).

 :code:`Result` souldn't be created by user.
 User will only read it.
 So, :code:`Result` has not fluent API to help construction.